AN UNFORGETTABLE WEEKEND IN THE COUNTRY OF ARARAT…

 The rates include:

-Accommodation at 3* hotel in Yerevan (2 nights)
+Accommodation in DBL room at 3* hotel in Yerevan (2 nights)

 Transportation with a comfortable touristic class car

 The rates do not include:

 Single room supplement